Dandenong rolling stock factory

 The Dandenong rolling stock factory in the Melbourne suburb of Dandenong South was opened in 1954 by Commonwealth Engineering.
-It has since been operated in succession by ABB, Adtranz and Bombardier and Alstom.
+It has since been operated in succession by ABB, Adtranz, Bombardier and Alstom.

 History

 The Dandenong rolling stock factory was built by Commonwealth Engineering opening in 1954.
 In 1990, the plant was sold to ABB.
 It was included in the 1996 merger of ABB and the Daimler-Benz rail division, as Adtranz, the 2000 takeover of Adtranz by Bombardier, and the 2021 takeover of Bombardier by Alstom.

 Output

 The lists below are each in order of when each train type was first produced.